Information

 Democratic transition in 1994 marked the beginning of extensive reforms.
 The introduction of the South African Schools Act (1996) laid the foundation for a unified, inclusive, and outcomes-based education system.

 Curriculum 2005 (OBE) of 1998 was reconstructed into a revised National Curriculum Statement (NCS) in 2002.
-This National Curriculum Statement was cas revised in 2009 and the amended National Curriculum Statement was called CAPS.
+This National Curriculum Statement was revised in 2009 and the amended National Curriculum Statement was called CAPS.

 CAPS (Curriculum Assessment Policy Statements) is a single, comprehensive and concise policy document for each subject listed in the National Curriculum Statement for Grades R-12.
 CAPS informs teachers what to teach, when to teach and what to assess on a grade-by-grade and subject-by-subject basis.
 CAPS stipulates the aims, scope, content and assessment for each subject from Grades R-12.